Lucyjpjones/lj-fscr/README.md

     - `Card listings` have been used to display product image, name, colour price and rating.
 - **Product Detail**
     - `crispy forms` used for elegant formatting.
+    - `Size selector` option for sized products to allow user to select a size.
+    - `Quantity selector` option to allow user to select a quantity.
+    - `add to bag` button to allow user to add the product to bag.
 - **Product Admin**
     - `Forms` have been used to allow the admin user to add and edit products manually on the site.

 <ins>**Programmes**</ins>